 Just as a sanity check, we can quickly calculate the total inductance of a trace determined with this method and compare it with typical values.
 The inductance of a ~1 in. trace is typically quoted as being 5 to 10 nH.
 For the optimized trace I’ve designed with this model, the total inductance for a length of 1 in. is 7.4168 nH, which is within the range normally measured for small PCB traces.
 In addition, if you look at the IPC 2152 nomograph, you can immediately use these results to determine the temperature rise for a given current in this trace.

-If you’re interested in getting a copy of this spreadsheet, feel free to email me at firstname.lastname@example.org.
+If you’re interested in getting a copy of this spreadsheet, send a request to firstname.lastname@example.org.
 The built-in evolutionary optimization algorithm in Excel takes a significant amount of time to converge, although it will give slightly more accurate results than the built-in GRG nonlinear algorithm.
 One can easily adapt this method for other trace geometries and obtain similar results.

-The routing and impedance calculation tools in Altium Designer® can help you maintain the right PCB trace inductance and widths you need, thanks to the built-in field solver.
+The routing and impedance calculation tools in Altium Designer® can help you maintain the right PCB trace inductance and widths you need, thanks to the built-in field solver in the Layer Stack Manager.
 This set of tools interfaces directly with your routing features and design rules, ensuring you can maintain consistent impedance while satisfying trace width constraints throughout your board.
 You’ll also have access to a variety of length/delay tuning features for high speed designs.